AlexanderHerlan/syncpy/README.md

 	python sync.py

-If you only have 1 entry in your sync.config settings file, it will load that by default.
+If you only have 1 entry in your sync.config settings file, it will load that project by default and connect to the remote server automatically.
 Otherwise, running the script this way will bring up a multiple choice list of projects from your sync.config settings file.
 For example:

 	Welcome to sync.py
 	Config file found...